Quirinus/MXLU_Documentation/README.md

 - Change: Maybe make the "Uniques" node in the menu not open the TU page on click (make it just a normal book that opens the sub-sections).
 - Change: Make clicking on a page_book tree open the tree and page, instead of just the page.
 - Fix: Check all files for outdated links to Laz's site: http://modsbylaz.hugelaser.com/ --> http://modsbylaz.vn.cz/
+- Add: Maybe include the socketed rune bonus in the RW stats (or make it toggleable).